 Yes, it is possible to adapt the pressure and the duration of the extraction because you do it yourself.

-Testers have been using the Superkop for over two years now, no replacements yet.
-We expect replacements for the seals and gas spring in 5 years, seals will only cost you ca.15 euro
+Testers have been using the Superkop for the past two years now and have not required any replacements so far.
+We expect replacements for the seals and gas spring in 5 years time, costing approximately ca.15 euro

-Yes, you receive two baskets, 9 and 18 gr. and the tamper size is 58mm
+Yes, you receive one basket for a double espresso, 18 to 20 gr. and the tamper size is 58mm

 (e.g. boiling water only) to get the brewing chamber up to temperature – would we recommend this too for SUPERKOP to ensure the desired brewing temperature of 92 -96°C?
 You do not have to warm up the Superkop because you pour boiling water into the food safe polycarbonate isolated water cup.